Leadership Coaching to Improve Small Nonprofit Staff Performance

 This behaviour isn't a 'one time' action.
 It is cumulative.
 Do any 'cumulative' situations exist that you need to clearly address?

-This is the end of Leadership Coaching on Small Nonprofit Staffing Part Two.
+This is the end of Leadership Coaching to Improve Small Nonprofit Staff Performance.

 To once again review Part One, click here

-How Do You Plan to Act on One or More Practices from Leadership Coaching on Small Nonprofit Staffing Part Two?
+How Do You Plan to Act on One or More Practices From Leadership Coaching to Improve Small Nonprofit Staff Performance?

-Review what you have discovered from Leadership Coaching on Small Nonprofit Staffing Part Two.
+Review what you have discovered from Leadership Coaching to Improve Small Nonprofit Staff Performance.
 What stands out as needing attention?
 How will you handle it?

 Your being intentional about any of these practices, will improve your organization.
 Consistently working on each and every point over time will make a difference in every corner of the organization.